-What Mahale misses in characterization and plot, she more than makes up for in the honesty, the vivacity and the detail she brings when describing the city, the dynamics of middle class life including the habits and aspirations, the routines and ramblings of the citizens of Asha Nivas of Matunga in 1997, which could be the citizens of Peddar Road in the early 90s or the citizens of Malad and Borivali in the early 2000s (cultural trickles from South to North in Mumbai).
+What Mahale misses in characterization and plot, she more than makes up for in the honesty, vivacity and detail she brings when describing the city, the dynamics of middle-class life including the habits and aspirations, the routines and ramblings of the citizens of Asha Nivas of Matunga in 1997, which could be the citizens of Peddar Road in the early 90s or the citizens of Malad and Borivali in the early 2000s (cultural trickles from South to North in Mumbai).

 I could sense through the pages, the warm, humid air of many a Mumbai summers, hear the voices of the people debating in their many accents from across India, imagine that the sky would have been a touch of orange, the smell of rain in the air, a moment that would echo through a lifetime.I was reminded of this song while reading the book.

-Milk Teeth is the soul of Mumbai captured in 300-odd pages of hardback.
-It could have been far superior, but perhaps not anymore real.
+Milk Teeth is the soul of Mumbai captured in 300-odd pages of the hardback.
+It could have been far superior, but perhaps not any more real.

 “The ups and downs in the lives of the people they knew were the beats of their conversation, the music of their days.
 What would mothers have left to talk about without the troubles of others?”